 Is Buying a Care Home a Good Investment?

-Care home investments are high yielding with a net return of up to 10% pa realistic.
-This means that with an investment worth £90,000, you can enjoy an income of £9,000 a year.
+Care home investments are high yielding and can generate returns of up to 10% for up to five years.
+This means that with an investment worth £90,000, you can enjoy an additional income of £9,000 a year.

 The Benefits of Care Home Investment

 Some of the benefits of care home investment include securing your own future.

 Older, savvy investors recognise that, by investing in a care home, they have the option of living in their unit themselves eventually.
 This means that investors can enjoy the rental income the investment generates until they decide to either sell the unit or move in themselves.
 They might choose to move in, knowing the level of investment that has gone into the care home is reflective in the quality of the establishment.

 This is of course simply an option.
 Even if the investor does not decide to move in during their retirement, they can still reap the financial benefits of a care home investment for many years.